 Good Women Dance Collective (GWDC) is a creation-based company committed to supporting a vibrant, sustainable and inclusive dance community in Edmonton.
-The society’s artistic focus is on creating, commissioning and producing innovative new contemporary works that simultaneously challenge and expand our audience.
-GWDC also dedicates a large part of its season toward partnering with local organizations to offer performance, educational, and professional development opportunities to artists working in Edmonton.
+The collective’s artistic focus is on creating, commissioning and producing innovative new contemporary works that simultaneously challenge and expand our audience.
+GWDC also dedicates a large part of its season toward partnering with local organisations to offer performance, educational, and professional development opportunities to artists working in Edmonton.

-Current artistic members Ainsley Hillyard, Alida Kendell, Alison Kause, Rebecca Sadowski and Kate Stashko have trained across Canada, the U.S. and Europe, and continue to work towards making contemporary dance more accessible to the general public.
+Current artistic members include; Deviani Andrea, Ainsley Hillyard, Alida Kendell, Alison Kause and Rebecca Sadowski.
+They have trained across Canada, the U.S. and Europe, and continue to work towards making contemporary dance more accessible to the general public.
 GWDC strives to provide consistent training, performance, professional development and community-building opportunities to the Edmonton dance community, fostering the continued growth and development of its artists, while offering opportunities for dialogue and engagement between artists and the public.

 The collective is proudly supported by the Canada Council for the Arts and the Alberta Foundation for the Arts, Alberta Lotteries, the Edmonton Arts Council and Edmonton Community Foundation.